PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

                         time bin for rate display
 ```

-Reasonable default settings are ensure  that in most cases useful output is generated.
-Because the signal rate is
+Because the signal rate is very low in normal environments without a radioactive source,
-very low in normal environments without a radioactive source, the trigger level should be set to be just above noise
+the trigger level should be set to be just above noise level so that some noise pulses
-level so that some noise pulses become visible.
-It is also advisable to use the option `-o` to switch on the oscilloscope view.
+become visible.
+It is also advisable to use the option `-o` to switch on the oscilloscope
+view.
 Note that the signal level depends on the  settings of the soundcard.
-Use the appropriate tool of your PC operating system to
+Use the appropriate
+tool of your PC operating system to select the standard input device used for sound recording
-select the standard input device used for sound recording and adjust the volume control.
+and adjust the volume control.
+To register the signal shown above, the trigger options `--trgfalling -l -5000` were used.

 To become acquainted with the software, in particular the selection of data by setting appropriate trigger conditions, it is
 useful to use a microphone signal as input source.
 Initially, only the oscilloscope with a very low trigger  level is started: